 Tech Prep allows students to earn college credit while in high school.
 The Tech Prep multi-year planned sequence of study for a technical field begins in high school and extends through one or two years of a Dallas County Community College District technical occupational program following the high school instruction, and results in a certificate or associate degree.
-Each DCCCD Tech Prep program also provides students with the opportunity to earn an advanced skills certificate.
+Each DCCCD Tech Prep program also provides students with the opportunity to earn an advanced skills certificate or transfer to area universities.

 Tech Prep requires a formal and program-specific articulation agreement between the high school and the DCCCD.
-(An articulation agreement is a formal mechanism by which high schools and the DCCCD commit to jointly develop and implement Tech Prep curricula and instruction.)
+The articulation agreement is a commitment for school districts and the DCCCD to jointly develop and implement Tech Prep curricula and instruction.
 Tech Prep prepares students for direct entry into the workplace as technically skilled employees or, with appropriate arrangements, for further education leading to baccalaureate and advanced degrees.

-Students are encouraged to contact their high school career and technology teacher or counselor for Tech Prep programs in their high school which are approved by the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB).
+Students are encouraged to contact their high school

+career and technology teacher or counselor for Tech Prep programs in their high school which are approved by the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB).